Skip to content

 • /usr/share/ansible/plugins/modules/

-You can also add a ansible.cfg to your directory (or in the /etc/ansible or ~/.ansible.cfg directory) and then you can set the default module path:
+You can also add an ansible.cfg to your project directory, /etc/ansible or ~/.ansible.cfg, and set the default module path:

 [defaults]